MicrosoftDocs/power-platform/power-platform/guidance/coe/almaccelerator-codefirst.md

 The application lifecycle management (ALM) accelerator components enable makers to apply source-control strategies with Azure DevOps and use automated builds and deployment of solutions to their environments without the need for manual intervention by the maker, administrator, developer, or tester.
 In addition, the ALM accelerator helps makers work without intimate knowledge of downstream technologies and switch quickly from developing solutions to source-controlling the solution and, ultimately, pushing their apps to other environments with as few interruptions to their work as possible.

-With the ALM Accelerator, you can source control your code first components (i.e., Plugins, PCF Controls), build and run unit test cases and transport them to downstream environments.
+With the ALM Accelerator, you can source control your code first components (that is, Plugins, PCF Controls), build and run unit test cases and transport them to downstream environments.

 ## Recommended repository folder structure for code first components